tvlgiao/bc-supermarket-docs/README.md

-# bc-modez-docs
+# bc-sarahmarket-docs
-Documentation for the BigCommerce Theme Modez by tvlgiao
+Documentation for the BigCommerce Theme SarahMarket by tvlgiao